Researchers say you can’t undo the damage of bad sleep and you might even create other health problems.

 In fact, the rebound sleep could compound health problems associated with getting too little sleep night after night.

-That’s according to a new study published today in Current Biology.
+That’s according to a new study published today in

 For decades, researchers have known sleep deprivation can lead to a variety of health issues, including weight gain and diabetes.